 However, it would seem this crucial line is horribly factually inaccurate.

-Yes, Sire is in fact a subsidiary of Warner Music Group, however despite the name, they are not a part of Time Warner.
-WMG was sold off by Time Warner in late 2003 to an independent group of investors and is now completely independently owned an operated.
-These days, despite it’s ‘major label’ status, WMG targets it’s business much differently than it had in it’s past.
-In recent years WMG has focused on signing a lot of the bigger independent punk bands to get into more niche markets with less focus on the mainstream.
+Yes, Sire is, in fact, a subsidiary of Warner Music Group; however, despite the name, they are not a part of Time-Warner.
+WMG was sold off by Time-Warner in late 2003 to an independent group of investors and is now entirely independently owned and operated.
+These days, despite its ‘major label’ status, WMG targets its business much differently than it had in its past.
+In recent years WMG has focused on signing many prominent independent punk bands to get into more niche markets.
 Groups like Rancid and Less Than Jake have found homes where they previously wouldn’t have been considered “commercially viable.”
 Warner these days has become, apparently, a welcoming home to bands who want major label distribution and production without having to sacrifice their creative vision and values.

-I think this often goes unknown or misunderstood by a lot of Against Me!’s fans and I imagine it has factored greatly in a lot of band’s signing to WMG labels.
+I think this often goes unknown or misunderstood by a lot of Against Me!’s fans, and I imagine it played a significant factor in many bands’ decisions to sign to WMG labels.

-The whole thing goes back to the age old ‘What makes someone a sellout?’ argument that any of us might have written about in out high school journalism classes.
-Unfortunately as trivial as that argument is, it still doesn’t have a clear answer.
-Personally, I tend to believe that the claims against Against Me! remain mostly unfounded and short sighted.
-I feel like it’s one more case of closed minded people who claim to be open.
+The whole thing goes back to the age-old ‘What makes someone a sellout?’ argument that any of us might have written about in our high school journalism classes.
+Unfortunately, as trivial as that argument is, it still doesn’t have a clear answer.
+Personally, I tend to believe that the claims against Against Me! remain mostly unfounded and short-sighted.
+I feel like it’s one more case of closed-minded people who claim to be open.
 An unfortunate side effect often bred in punk culture.
-People who claim a “counter culture” but ultimately have a problem with anyone making a living selling their art or want to disrupt something other than a local basement show.
+People who claim a “counter-culture” but ultimately have a problem with anyone making a living selling their art or wanting to disrupt something other than a local basement show.

-While I see some values in the criticism I think it’s unwarranted in this case.
-Certainly there is a moral difference between signing to a very large independent label that only makes music and signing to a global conglomerate media or electronics company that makes bombs for the government.
+While I see some values in the criticism, I think it’s unwarranted in this case.
+Certainly, there is an ethical difference between signing to a huge independent label that only makes music vs. signing to a global media conglomerate.

 So in Against Me!’s own words: